gautamswostik/simple-news-app-with-unit-and-bloc-testing-flutter/README.md

 Firstly I installed the packages and plugins which I'm going to use most in this project, the packaces are added throughout the development phase according to the needs of application.

-The main packages and plugins installed are follows
-1. Bloc - For state management<br/>2.
+The main packages and plugins installed are follows<br/>1.
+Bloc - For state management<br/>2.
 Dio - For api calls<br/>3. ohters for code generations and some other suffs<br/>

 The project is divided into 4 parts<br/> 1.
 App Setup<br/> 2.
 Application<br/> 3.
 Infrastructure<br/> 4.
 Presentation<br/>